Computer and Network Usage

 Software Piracy Policy

-Dordt College does not condone or tolerate the unauthorized copying of licensed computer software by staff, faculty, or students.
+Dordt University does not condone or tolerate the unauthorized copying of licensed computer software by staff, faculty, or students.
 The unauthorized duplication of software or operation of software on machines other than for which it is licensed is a violation of federal law, and may expose the individual and the college to legal processes.

 Consistent with norms for justice, caring, and trust, the college adheres to its contractual obligations and complies with all copyright laws.
 It expects each member of the college community to do the same.
 Anyone who violates this policy may be subject to discipline as outlined in the staff, faculty or student handbooks, and could face additional and possibly costly civil or criminal liability.
 If you have questions about whether particular activities are permissible or violate this policy, please contact your supervisor, or the Vice President for Information Services before proceeding.